george24601/notes/specific/mysql/lock.md

 ### Gap Locks

-A gap lock is a lock on a gap between index records, or a lock on the gap before the first or after the last index record.
-For example, SELECT c1 FROM t WHERE c1 BETWEEN 10 and 20 FOR UPDATE; prevents other transactions from inserting a value of 15 into column t.c1, whether or not there was already any such value in the column, because the gaps between all existing values in the range are locked.

 A gap might span a single index value, multiple index values, or even be empty.

-Gap locking is not needed for statements that lock rows using a unique index to search for a unique row.

 Gap locks in InnoDB are “purely inhibitive”, which means that their only purpose is to prevent other transactions from inserting to the gap.